aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/working-hours/_index.md

 A: Yes, you can access a free trial version of Aspose.Tasks for Java from [here](https://releases.aspose.com/).

 ## Conclusion
 In this guide we demonstrated how to **determine working days**, **retrieve working hours**, and **calculate task duration** from an MS Project calendar using Aspose.Tasks for Java.
 By following the steps above you can automate schedule analysis, customize calendars, and keep your project plans accurate and up‑to‑date.
+You now have the tools to **read MS Project** data, **load an MPP file**, and perform precise duration calculations without the need for Microsoft Project itself.

 ---

-**Last Updated:** 2025-12-05
+**Last Updated:** 2026-02-05
 **Tested With:** Aspose.Tasks for Java 24.12 (latest at time of writing)
 **Author:** Aspose